skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Populations in ecosystems/Populations and ecosystems.md

 - Ecology is the study of the interrelationships between organisms and their environment.
 This includes abiotic and biotic factors
 ### Ecosystems
+- Ecosystems are systems made up of both biotic and abiotic factors.
+Within an ecosystem there are 2 major processes
+    - Flow of energy through the system
+    - Cycling of elements through the system
+- There is little to no transfer of nutrients between ecosystems.
+It can be said that ecosystems have a fixed nutrient budget
+- In an ecosystem there is a number of populations of different species

+### Populations
+- A population is a group of individuals of a species that exist in a particular environment
+-